Home > Blog Posts > The most expensive places to live in Australia

-Social amenities – how close the area is to bars, restaurants, shops and night entertainment might be an important lifestyle factor.
+Social amenities – how close the area is to bars, restaurants, shops and night entertainment might be a crucial lifestyle factor.
 Some people prefer living closer to the city to be closer to what’s going on, whereas others may not need access to as many social amenities.

-Beachside – Another feature that may attract families, retirees, or anyone for that matter is a beach side location.
+Beachside – In Australia, beachside property is often in high demand.
 This is because it promises a lifestyle, close to the sun and nature.

 Most expensive Sydney suburbs

-Darling point – located a few kilometres from the city right along the bay, Darling point is one of the most expensive places to live in Sydney.
-It’s not surprising that you find many retirees and older residents, living in this perfectly situated location.
-Though most residential properties are apartments rather than houses or aged-care homes.
+Darling Point – located a few kilometres from the city right along the bay, Darling point is one of the most expensive places to live in Sydney.
+It’s not surprising that you find many retirees and older residents living in this perfectly situated location.
+Despite a demographically more aging population, most residential properties are apartments rather than houses or aged-care homes.

 Vaucluse – located further away from this city, this exclusive area of Sydney is located close to beaches as well as the Sydney Harbour National Park.
-While it’s one of the most expensive places to live in Sydney it’s a perfect location for families.
-It also offers stunning views of the Sydney harbour and the cityscape.
+While it’s one of the most expensive places to live in Sydney, it’s considered a perfect location for families.
+It also offers stunning views of the Sydney Harbour and the cityscape.

-Cremorne point – this suburb is only located a few suburbs away from the Sydney CBD.
-Most properties found in this area are apartments that offer stunning views.
-Most residents are families and older couples.
+Cremorne Point –located just a few suburbs away from the Sydney CBD, most properties found in this area are apartments.
+It’s the views that typically attract a higher price tag here.
+Most Cremorne Point residents are families and older couples.

-Dawes point – this suburb is located right on the harbour and offers spectacular views which are reflected in the views offered in the location.
+Dawes Point – this suburb is located right on the Harbour and offers spectacular views.
+Of course, these come with spectacular price tags.

-Tamarama – is one the most expensive places to live in Sydney as it located next to Bondi beach, offering a laid-back lifestyle attractive to wealthy buyers.
+Tamarama – is one of the more expensive places to live in Sydney as it is located next to Bondi beach, offering a laid-back lifestyle and easy beach access.

-Dover heights – this is one of Sydney’s coastal suburbs, attracting families who like the relaxed beach lifestyle.
+Dover Heights – this is one of Sydney’s coastal suburbs.
+The area typically attracts families who like the relaxed beach lifestyle.

 Most expensive suburbs in Melbourne